cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 make use of the platform to deliver product features at a higher pace, with reduced coordination."

+The specific set of capabilities provided by a platform depends on the requirements of the platform's users.
+And while platforms _provide_ these required capabilities, it's critical to note that the platform team generally shouldn't _implement_ them themselves.
+Managed providers or dedicated teams should maintain implementations while the platform itself should be the thinnest consistent layer that meets an organization's requirements.
+For example, the simplest "platform" would be a wiki page with links to provision capabilities from providers.
+Some [[3]] have described this principle as seeking the "thinnest viable platform".

+Because these platforms target no more and no less than an enterprise's internal users we often refer to them as _internal_ platforms.

-Platforms are particularly relevant for cloud-native computing, which typically separates supporting capabilities from application-specific logic more than previous paradigms.
-In such environments resources like databases and object stores, message queues and brokers, observability collectors and dashboards, user directories and authentication systems, task runners and reconcilers and more are managed independently and integrated into applications running in containers and machines.
-A platform for cloud-native computing provides these to many teams in ways that make them easy to integrate in applications and systems.
+Platforms are particularly relevant for cloud-native architectures because these separate supporting capabilities from application-specific logic more than previous paradigms.
+In cloud-like environments resources and capabilities are often managed independently and integrated with custom business components; such resources may include databases and object stores, message queues and brokers, observability collectors and dashboards, user directories and authentication systems, task runners and reconcilers and more.
+An internal platform provides these to enterprise teams in ways that make them easy to integrate in their applications and systems.

+### Platform maturity

-At its most basic, a platform provides consistent experiences to application developers for acquiring and using individual services such as a database system or a secret store.
+At their most basic, internal platforms provide consistent experiences for acquiring and using individual services such as a pipeline runner, a database system or a secret store.
 Example use cases an enterprise can meet with a basic platform include the following:

 1. Developers of products and services can automatically provision runtime capabilities such as compute, storage, databases and service identity and